Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Avoiding splitting factors

 \begin{lemma} Let $G$ be a group.
-Suppose $H_1 \le H_2\le \ldots \le G$ is an ascending chain of free subgroups of constant rank and for all $i$ the group $H_i$ is not contained in a proper free factor of $H_{i+1}$.
+Suppose $H_1 \le H_2\le \ldots \le G$ is an ascending chain of free subgroups and for all $i$ the group $H_i$ is not contained in a proper free factor of $H_{i+1}$.
 Then for all $i$ the group $H_1$ is not contained in a proper free factor of $H_i$. \end{lemma}

 \begin{proof} We proceed by induction on $i$.
 When $i=1, 2$ the claim is true by hypothesis.
 So suppose $H_1$ is not contained in a proper free factor of $H_{i-1}$.
 Suppose $H_i = K\ast L$ is a non-trivial free splitting of $H_i$.
-By hypothesis $H_{i-1}$ is not contained in $K$ or $L$, so every factor in the Kurosh decomposition of $H_{i-1} = F \ast K_{i-1} \ast L_{i-1}$ is nontrivial; here where $F$ is free, and $K_{i-1}, L_{i-1}$ are free products of subgroups of $K$ and $L$ respectively.
+By hypothesis $H_{i-1}$ is not contained in $K$ or $L$, so every factor in the Kurosh decomposition of $H_{i-1} = F \ast K_{i-1} \ast L_{i-1}$ is nontrivial; here where $F$ is free, and $K_{i-1}, L_{i-1}$ are free products of cojugates of subgroups of $K$ and $L$ respectively.
 By the induction hypothesis $H_1$ is not contained in $F$, $K_{i-1}$, or $L_{i-1}$, and therefore $H_1$ is not contained in any conjugate of $K$ or $L$. \end{proof}